-Second, so much of what we have discovered about unlawful surveillance in the national security realm pertains to bulk data, and is presumably of primary interest to the data collectors for the purposes of data analytics and profiling.
+Second, much of what we have discovered about unlawful surveillance in the national security realm pertains to bulk data, and is presumably of primary interest to national security intelligence for the purposes of data analytics and profiling.
 The evidence on data analytics and profiling in the national security context is more extensive than is popularly known.
 It is extensive and almost definitive in its findings that these practices are often unsuited to deriving meaningful intelligence and that there is and can be no efficacious profiling for terrorism or serious crimes.
+(See, for example, the comprehensive report on this subject from the Council of Europe Consultative Committee of the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data (Directorate General of Human Rights and Rule of Law, Jun 27, 2016).5

-No meaningful democratic debate in Canada has, to our knowledge, ever been applied to the "big data" practices that are clearly fueling the wide-spread, mass surveillance of Canadians in the national security context.
+No meaningful democratic debate in Canada has, to our knowledge, ever been applied to the "big data" and profiling practices that are clearly fueling the wide-spread shift from targeted surveillance to mass, population-based surveillance of Canadians in the national security context.
+It is imperative that Canadians be able to meaningfully address this matter and to assess our country's programs against international human rights standards, like those contained in the United Nation's International Principles on the Application of Human Rights to Communications Surveillance.

-We are very concerned that we are about to see a swift and sudden capitulation to long-standing defiance of the law with respect to unjustified surveillance and that this will exacerbate the already serious effects of racial and religious profiling in the national security realm.
+We are very concerned about the potential for a swift and sudden capitulation to long-standing defiance of the law with respect to unjustified surveillance and that this will exacerbate the already serious effects of racial and religious profiling in the national security realm.

-We urge the government to resist the already-intimated calls (by CSIS) for reforms to facilitate population- based surveillance in the name of practices and policies that have never been justified or demonstrated to be effective in increasing public safety.
-An evidence-based approach to this matter would be called for at any time, but is particularly important as the government sets out to demonstrate its trustworthiness to the very communities most impacted by national security profiling in an attempt to bring about meaningful cooperation for programs to prevent radicalisation to violence.
+We urge the government to resist the already-intimated calls (by CSIS) for reforms to facilitate population-based mass surveillance in the name of practices and policies that have never been justified or demonstrated to be an effective and proportionate response to increasing public safety.
+An evidence-based approach to this matter is urgently needed at this time, and particularly important as the government sets out to demonstrate its trustworthiness to the very communities most impacted by national security profiling in order to bring about meaningful cooperation for programs to prevent radicalisation to violence.